jmcerrejon/neighborhood-games/README.md

 * You can use *DEBUG*: ``` "start-dev": "DEBUG=* nodemon app.js" ```

 * On Chrome console command: ``` localStorage.debug = '*'; ```

+* The goal of the project is to practice Javascript and new JS features.
+This is my second app using *socket.io*.

 ## Author